S3cur3Th1sSh1t/OffensiveVBA/README.md

 In preparation for a VBS AV Evasion Stream/Video I was doing some research for Office Macro code execution methods and evasion techniques.

 The list got longer and longer and I found no central place for offensive VBA templates - so this repo can be used for such.
+It is very far away from being complete.
+If you know any other cool technique or useful template feel free to contribute and create a pull request!

 Most of the templates in this repo were already published somewhere.
 I just copy pasted most templates from ms-docs sites, blog posts or from other tools.